stellaGK/stella/README.md

 - The electrostatic flux-tube version of the $\texttt{stella}$ gyrokinetic code has been developed by M. Barnes in 2018.
 The details of the code can be found in [[2019 - Barnes - Journal of Computational Physics](https://doi.org/10.1016/j.jcp.2019.01.025)].
 - The "parallel nonlinearity" term has been added to the gyrokinetic equation by M. Barnes in 2018, as detailed in [[2018 - Barnes - Plasma Physics and Controlled Fusion](https://doi.org/10.1088/1361-6587/aaeb69)].
-- A Linearised Fokker--Planck collision model has been implemented by A. von Boetticher in August 2021, as detailed in [[2024 - A. von Boetticher - Plasma Physics and Controlled Fusion](https://doi.org/10.1088/1361-6587/ad6c7c)].
+- A Linearised Fokker-Planck collision model has been implemented by A. von Boetticher in August 2021, as detailed in [[2024 - A. von Boetticher - Plasma Physics and Controlled Fusion](https://doi.org/10.1088/1361-6587/ad6c7c)].
 - Stellarator-symmetric parallel boundary conditions have been implemented by A. González-Jerez in November 2021, based on [[2018 - Martin - Plasma Physics and Controlled Fusion](https://doi.org/10.1088/1361-6587/aad38a)].
 - The radially global version of the $\texttt{stella}$ code has been developed by D. A. St-Onge in 2022, as detailed in [[2022 - D. A. St-Onge - Journal of Computational Physics](https://doi.org/10.1016/j.jcp.2022.111498)].
 This paper used [stella release 0.5.1](https://github.com/stellaGK/stella/releases/tag/v0.5.1).
 - The electromagnetic extension of the $\texttt{stella}$ code has been implemented by M. Hardman in July 2024, with the help of G. Acton, M. Barnes and R. Davies.